stvlange/stvlange.github.com/_posts/2014-10-17-This_Noisy_World.markdown

 >I love not man the less, but Nature more.<br>
 >~George Gordon Byron

-This made me think about all the hikes I have done over the years either alone or with others.
-It's almost like a decompression chamber out there in the woods.
-When I am out there I physically feel better, my eyes, ears and mind are more relaxed.
-I think subconsciously we crave quiet because of the technology saturated world we live in today.
+This made me think about all the hikes I have done over the years.
+Just being outside in nature, away from civilization has a therapeutic value.
+Even in small doses, say working outside in your yard on a sunny, pleasant day can make you feel good.
+We physically feel better, we naturally relax.
+I will try and make it a point of spending more time outside in the future.